KNIGHTHAWKS GO DEFENSE EARLY AT NLL DRAFTSep 25, 2018

 (September 25, 2018)… The Rochester Knighthawks fortified their defense at tonight’s 2018 National Lacrosse League Entry Draft, using their first three picks to take defensemen.

 Rochester started the night by taking James Barclay with the ninth overall selection (first round) and Luke Van Schepen 16th overall (second round).
 Barclay arrives in Rochester after playing four seasons of collegiate lacrosse at Providence College.
 For the past two summers, the tenacious defender played with the Oakville Rock of Major Series Lacrosse (MSL).
-The 21-year-old logged time in 32 games and chipped in 13 points (3+10).
+He logged time in 32 games and chipped in 13 points (3+10).
 In 2018, the 23-year-old was a member of the Rock team that advanced to its first MSL Finals.

 Van Schepen joins the Teal and Purple after completing his first season of Senior “A” ball with the Brampton Excelsiors.
 The Brampton, Ontario, native spent the previous five seasons with the Junior “A” Excelsiors, where he posted 32 points (9+23) in 89 games.
 In 2018, the lefty defenseman completed his college career at Division I Siena College.
 With the Saints, the 22-year-old collected six goals and 77 ground balls in 52 games.
 He finished his career with 37 caused turnovers, which tied him for fifth all-time in school history.

 The Knighthawks continued the trend in the third round by taking defenseman/transition man Oran Horn.
 In 2018, he played with Six Nations (Major Series Lacrosse) after making a smooth transition to the Chiefs from the Senior “B” Kahnawake Mohawks.
 Described as “tough as nails,” Horn advanced through the Junior “B” ranks with the hometown Kahnawake Hunters before landing with Junior “A” Six Nations.
 He played two seasons with the Arrows and was a member of two Minto Cup championship teams (2015-16).
 Horn completed his college career in 2018 with Mercyhurst University.
-He also excelled internationally, winning a bronze medal with the Iroquois Nationals at 2018 World Field Lacrosse Championships.
+He also excelled internationally, winning a bronze medal with the Iroquois Nationals at the 2018 World Field Lacrosse Championship.

 The Knighthawks then acquired the 40th overall pick from Philadelphia for their fourth-round pick in the 2019 NLL Entry Draft.
 Rochester used the extra pick to select Nick Damude (day-mewd).
 The netminder has played his entire Junior “A” career with the St. Catharines Athletics.
 This past season, the 19-year-old posted an 11-6 record and a 7.12 goals-against average.
 His .816 save percentage was second best in the Ontario junior loop, while his 533 saves were tied for third.
 He also logged 1,011 minutes in 17 games for the Athletics.
 During the playoffs, he led St. Catharines to a berth in the Ontario Semifinals as he maintained the best goals-against average (5.65) and save percentage (.865) in the league.